arifmahmudrana/invoice/customer/README.md

    GET /api/customers/CUSTOMER-0001
    ```

-#### Conclusion
+#### Summary
-The Customer API provides a simple and efficient way to retrieve customer information using a RESTful interface.
-It leverages the Chi router for routing and handling HTTP requests, making it easy to extend and maintain.
+The Customer API provides an in memory dummy simple service to retrieve customer information using a RESTful interface.
+It uses the Chi router for routing and handling HTTP requests.